redislabs-training/ru203/README.md

 Count the number of books with the title "Harry Potter":

+    TODO

-Count the number of book that referenced "Harry Potter" grouped by publication year:
+Count the number of books that referenced "Harry Potter" grouped by publication year:

     FT.AGGREGATE books-idx "Harry Potter" GROUPBY 1 "@published_year" REDUCE COUNT 1 "@authors"